ArgoZhang/BootstrapAdmin/README.md

 1. The front-end system does not need to write login, authorization and authentication modules; it is only responsible for writing business modules.
 2. Background system can be used directly without any secondary development.
 3. Front-end and back-end systems are separated, which are different systems (domain name can be independent)
+4. Extensible to multi-tenant applications

-For more information, please click [wiki](https://gitee.com/LongbowEnterprise/BootstrapAdmin/wikis/项目介绍)
+For more information, please click [wiki](https://gitee.com/LongbowEnterprise/BootstrapAdmin/wikis/%E9%A1%B9%E7%9B%AE%E4%BB%8B%E7%BB%8D?sort_id=1333473)

 ### Database
 **MSSQL/Oracle/SQLite/MySql/MariaDB/Postgresql/Firebird/MsAccess/MongoDB**